alpet83/Colloquium-DevSpace/docs/technical_documentation.md

 Supports grok (via XAIConnection) and chatgpt (via OpenAIConnection).
 Triggered by @<username>, @all, or #critics_allowed in messages.
 Context limited to 131072 tokens, packed into sandwiches with JSON index.
-LLM responses containing @agent have content before @agent stripped, processed as a command, and the prefix prepended to the processed message for user visibility.
+LLM responses containing @agent have content before @agent stripped, processed as a command, and the prefix prepended to the processed_msg for user visibility.

 Shell Code Execution: